50 Fun and Unique Things to Do in Gainesville TODAY

 29. Alfred A. Ring Park

 This is a gorgeous spot to enjoy a quick 1.5-mile hike through the forest and along Hogtown Creek.
-The area was donated by a university professor, businessman, and philanthropist who enjoyed spending time in nature.

 I recommend you stay on the trail and enjoy the educational signs throughout the park with information on the local habitats.
 Alfred A. Ring Park has no fee.